-Taking a Royal Albert Hall Tour has always been an activity on my list of things to do in London.
+Taking a Royal Albert Hall Tour has always been an activity on my list of things to do in London, but more so when a friend of mine recommended I checked out a Sports Hospitality, which included offers to sport and music events around London.
+This is probably one the best things I have ever done and this is why this city is my favourite!
 When I received two London Passes I knew this venue would be a part of a full day itinerary for me.
 I’m glad I combined it with other events that day because there were a few things I discovered on the tour that you need to know if it’s an activity you’re considering.

 For the first London Pass exploration day, I hit several monuments in the City.
 I saved the second pass for a day of activities that didn’t necessarily require super sunny weather.

 My first stop on Day 2 with a London Pass was the Shakespeare’s Globe Theatre tour in Southwark.
 I knew out of the four attractions on my itinerary that it would have the biggest crowds, so it was best to be there as soon as it opened.
 Next, I took the Underground to Queensway and visited Kensington Palace.
 After a beautiful walk through Hyde Park, I arrived at the working theatre and music hall around mid-afternoon.
 Luckily, there was a Grand Tour starting in 15 minutes.

 Since I had a little time to spare and was starving, I ordered a light snack in the Royal Albert Hall Cafe Bar and Verdi.
 I didn’t realise it would take a few minutes for them to prepare it and bring it to my table.
 Further, I didn’t know they would begin assembling the tour five minutes early.
 If you’re going to order food from the cafe, give yourself plenty of additional time.
 Also, know that you receive 10% off your order if you show a tour ticket.